 The study of English develops children’s abilities to listen, speak, read and write for a wide range of purposes, so using language to learn and communicate ideas, views and feelings.
 It enables children to express themselves creatively and imaginatively, as they become enthusiastic and critical readers of stories, poetry and drama, as well as non-fiction and media texts.
 Children gain an understanding of how language works by looking at its patterns, structures and origins.
 Children use their knowledge, skills and understanding in speaking and writing across a range of different situations.
+Our English curriculum enables our children to gain expertise, knowledge and skills in key aspects of English Language and Literature.

 The aims of English are: